Miralimoradiya/ChatAppUsingSocket.IO/README.md

    The application supports **real-time communication**, so messages sent by one user will be immediately visible to the other user.

 5. **Cross-Browser Communication:**
-   To test real-time messaging, open the app in two different browsers (or tabs).
+   To test real-time messaging, open the app in two different browsers .
 You can then chat back and forth, and the messages will be synchronized across both.

 ---